 Schools are looking for something outstanding and distinctive-for evidence that you can perform high-level, scholarly work, whether that is in a lab or in the classroom

 The difference in admission between graduate school and law school is that graduate school admission is often a far more personal process.
 Your application goes to the academic department to which you are applying, and the department accepts or rejects your application, not the admission office.

 Applying to graduate school consists of multiple steps.
 To aid you in the process we have included below a list of items you should be considering as part of your research and application process.

 - Seek suggestions/input from your advisor or a professor in your department

 - Write a personal statement

 - Make inquiries about assistantships/fellowships or financial aid.

 A good first step in your investigation of graduate schools is to talk with someone in your department who knows you and your work.
 Faculty in your department know a great deal about graduate work in their field and will have specific insights that the Office of Academic Advisement cannot provide for you.
 They might recommend schools for you to apply to, people to contact, ways to enhance your application, or they may suggest alternate routes to graduate school.
 They might also give you a realistic appraisal of your chances of admission.

 There are many ways to acquire information about graduate school.
 One place to start is with the faculty in your department.
 In addition, you might use the reference library in the Office of Academic Advisement to begin your search.
-The following Web pages offer helpful information about researching and selecting graduate schools.

 You should also read reference books for your field.
 Some fields have specific reference books dedicated to graduate study, which outline what schools in a particular field are looking for.
 The Office of Academic Advisement houses an extensive library of books for graduate school planning.